daniel-munro/covid19scientists/site/content/team/_index.md

       work includes developing a SciComm training program for faculty at UC Davis in collaboration with UC San Diego.
     picture: Alex_Colon-Rodriguez.jpg
+  - name: Ian Kerman
+    work_title: Senior Strategic Technical Specialist, Dassault Systèmes BIOVIA
+    nsvd_title: Data Engineer
+    bio: Ian is assisting the COVID-19 NSVD group with data pipelining and visualization.
+Ian has a background in bioinformatics and leads the Dassault Systèmes BIOVIA Innovation Center in San Diego, CA. Ian also volunteers at the Fleet Science Center in San Diego as a Volunteer Scientist and is an avid SCUBA diver.
+    picture: IanKerman_Headshot.JPG
   - name: Shruti Muralidhar
     work_title: Postdoctoral associate, Picower institute, MIT
     nsvd_title: Social Media Coordinator